tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

 implementation.

 Anonymous functions can also be used in place of named functions for more concise code.
-Here's an example using anonymous functions to validate an email address.
+Here's an example using anonymous functions to validate a username.

 ```csharp
 [Theory]